 By now, most people are familiar with working animals such as therapy and service dogs.
 Therapy dogs go into hospitals, nursing homes, schools, and other places to help a group of people feel better emotionally.
 Service dogs are trained to perform tasks that assist one disabled individual.
-But fewer people are familiar with Emotional Support Animals.

 Emotional support animals are guaranteed housing rights by the Fair Housing Act (FHA) without standard associated pet fees, but ESAs do not have the same public rights as service animals.
 This means that there are places service animals are allowed that ESAs may not be, such as a library or on a plane with you free of charge.

 Birds can be very talkative and affectionate companions who form lifelong bonds with their owners.
 Reptiles can require meticulous and specialized care, providing a mental distraction and escape from the stress and suffering from disorders.
 Offering different types of animals that require a diverse range of care offers options to people with unique conditions and needs.

 ESAs do not have to be trained to perform any tasks that help with disabilities, but they should have good social manners.
 While they are not always trained to help their owners, they do assist their owners in other ways.
 These animals can offer emotional support for individuals suffering from depression, anxiety, PTSD, and other emotional and psychiatric disorders.
 In addition to emotional support and mental health, ESAs can provide companionship to those suffering from chronic pain and limited mobility.